nickzuber/needle/README.md

 *If you feel that there should be additional data structures added to this library, [send me a message and let me know your ideas.](mailto:zuber.nicholas@gmail.com)*

+**Note:** In the API, `*` refers to any type.
+This is commonly used when specifying the type of data; since all types of data are supported when inserting custom data into a data structure.

 ---

 #### Arrays